 Over the next six months, he was sighted more than once down in Hancock Creek.
 The pig later was adopted by a woman who once lived in a house on the southwest corner of Madison and Woodrow avenues, at the north end of Arroyo Seco (see the photo of the two of them taken in her yard, above).
 She named the pig Domino.
 Soon after, Domino was returned to his home in the country, but his spirited antics became legendary in Brentwood and Crestview.

 Jean Graham created a Domino the Pig mosaic for the Wall of Welcome, left.
 It includes the original crown design Jean created in 2003 for the Violet Crown Festival and the image of Domino from Brentwood Elementary art teacher Linda Anderson’s original artwork created in 2004.
 And, Jean created a large Domino puppet who led the Procession of the Violet Crowns at two First Night Austin events on New Year’s Eve 2005 and 2009.
-He also has appeared at the Violet Crown Festival and has made several other public appearances since 2006.
+He also has appeared at the Violet Crown Festival and other events since 2006.

 Domino and violet crowns, now icons of the Brentwood and Crestview neighborhoods, also were featured together in an exhibit Jean and I created for the Community Tent at the 2006 Violet Crown Festival, below.
 Jean displayed some of the violet crowns she and other neighbors created and wore in the First Night procession, and the Domino puppet greeted visitors just outside the tent.
 I created “What is a Violet Crown?” (read the text here) and “Who is Domino the Pig?” displays.